bmatheny/dotfiles/README.md

 ## Scripts

 There are a number of scripts for managing parts of the repository and your dotfiles.
 These are not very complex.
-They are all tempaltes, primarily because they are run once scripts that track the hash of repo files and run again if the hash is updated.
+They are all templates, primarily because they are run once scripts that track the hash of repo files and run again if the hash is updated.